cake-tech/cakewallet-guides/docs/tutorials/BUY USDT.md

 ﻿---
 title: "How to buy Tether (USDT)"
 parent: Tutorials
 ---

 # Easiest Way to buy Tether (USDT)

-[Cake Wallet](https://cakewallet.com) makes it a piece of cake to buy Tether (USDT), an ERC-20 token which are a type of cryptocurrency built on the Ethereum Blockchain; here's how you do it!
+[Cake Wallet](https://cakewallet.com) makes it a piece of cake to buy Tether (USDT), an ERC-20 token which are a type of cryptocurrency built on the Ethereum blockchain; here's how you do it!

 ## Buying in-app with Cake Wallet